THE MANY FACES OF THE SPIRITUAL ACTIVIST

 Twelve things we can do right now

-12) Look at the ten categories of activism I mentioned and see if you feel moved to work in any of them and if so, how.
+- Look at the ten categories of activism a spiritual activist can pertain to that I mentioned and see if you feel moved to work in any of them and if so, how.

 A wonderful one hundred and twelve-year old Indian holy man, the Shivapuri Baba, was once asked how we can best help our world, and his reply was: